Engagement was a perfect moment - Eugenie

 Mr Brooksbank said: "It was amazing."

+"I love Eugenie so much and we are just so happy and over the moon for what is to come," he said.

-The princess, who met the former manager of Mayfair club Mahiki while skiing, added: "Granny actually knew right at the beginning [of the engagement].
+The princess added: "Granny actually knew right at the beginning [of the engagement].
 She was very happy as was my grandfather."

 Engagement pictures of the couple, taken in the Picture Gallery at Buckingham Palace, were released following the announcement.